Italian electronic identity card: Overview

-The Italian identity card is an optional identity document that may be issued to anyone who is resident in Italy and to Italian citizens living abroad.
+The Italian identity card is an optional identity document that may be issued to anyone who is resident in Italy and only to Italian citizens living abroad.
 A card issued to an Italian citizen is accepted in lieu of a passport to exercise the right of free movement in the European Economic Area and Switzerland or to travel to those countries with which Italy has signed specific agreements.

-Despite any government-issued document, such as the passport or the driving licence, can be shown for identification, the identity card is very widespread in Italy; so much so that it is the first document asked and the most accepted in both the public and private sectors.
-For an Italian citizen, it is not compulsory to carry the card itself, unless expressly ordered by public security authorities, which usually ask for only the identity of a person, not a specific document.
-However, if public-security officers are not convinced of the claimed identity, such as a verbal claim of identity, they may hold the claimant in custody until the identity is ascertained.
+Although any government-issued document (such as a passport or driving licence) can be shown for identification, identity cards are very widespread in Italy; so much so that it is the first document asked and the most widely accepted in both the public and private sectors.

+Italian citizens are not legally required to carry an identification document, as they have the right to identify themselves verbally.
+However, if they are asked to present it by law enforcement and have it with them at that moment, they must show it to avoid committing an offense.
+If public-security officers are not convinced of the claimed identity, such as may be the case for a verbally provided identity claim, they may keep the claimant in custody until his/her identity is ascertained.

 All foreigners in Italy are required by law to have identification with them at all times.
 Citizens of the European Economic Area (EEA) and Switzerland must be ready to display a national identity card or a passport.
-NonEEA citizens must have their passport with the proper entry stamp.
+Non-EEA citizens must have their passport with the proper entry stamp.
 Permanent resident foreigners with a valid permesso di soggiorno (residence permit) may request an Italian identity card, but in this case the document is valid only in Italy for identification purposes.